PuruVJ/puruvjdev2/src/blog/declaring-undying-love-for-typescript.md

 If the heading didn't make any sense, this part is about the `Pick` helper type, which helps you pick specific properties from an interface.

 Let's continue the above example only.
-Let's say we want to create only want `id`, `gender`, `name`, an
+Let's say we want to create a type with only `id`, `gender`, `name`, and these properties should match those in the original `User` type.

 ```ts